wingolab-org/mpd-perl/README.md

 - See examples scripts in the `ex` directory or look at the tests, specifically, `t/05-Mpd.t` to see how to build and use the MPD object.

 ## Optional features
 - The MPD package can be made to use the standalone binary for isPcr by Jim Kent.
-If you are not familiar with isPcr [here is a web version](https://genome.ucsc.edu/cgi-bin/hgPcr) and that has details about obtaining the source code to build the stand alone binary.
+If you are not familiar with isPcr [here is a web version](https://genome.ucsc.edu/cgi-bin/hgPcr) which has details about obtaining the source code to build the stand alone binary.
 - If you use the isPcr you will need the 2bit genome of the organism.

 ## Usage